The Betrayal by Technology

 I know many people who like watching commercials because they're so funny.
 They provide relaxation and diversion.
 People come home after a day's work, from which they derive little satisfaction, and feel the need for diversion and amusement.
 The word diversion itself is already very significant.
 When Pascal uses the word diversion he means that people who follow the path of God deviate from the path which leads them to God as a result of diversion and amusement.
 Instead of thinking of God, they amuse themselves.
 So, instead of thinking about the problems which have been created by technology and our work we want to amuse ourselves.
 And that amusement is supplied to us by means of technology.
 But by means of technology which derives from human technology.
 For example, in a work situation people are offered the diversion which must serve as compensation.

-If people lose their motive for living two things can happen.
+If people lose their motive for living, two things can happen.
 It only seldom happens that they can accept that fact.
 In that case, they develop suicidal tendencies.
-Usually, either they try to find refuge in diversion.
+Either they try to find refuge in diversion.
 We've already discussed this.
 Or they become depressed and begin swallowing medicines.
-So if people become aware of their situation they react to it as usually happens in Western society: they become depressed and discouraged.
+So if people become aware of their situation they react to it in ways of what usually happens in Western society: they become depressed and discouraged.
 So they just don't think about their situation and simply carry on.
 They drive faster and faster.
 Never mind where, as long as it's fast.

 * * *